Healthcare-Robotics/bodies-at-rest/README.md

 Video: https://www.youtube.com/watch?v=UHBqw0BYWEw

-PressurePose synthetic dataset: Make a new folder, `~/data_BR/synth`, and put the folders from the link below in there.
-For a quick start up, only download the files in the `quick_test` folder, which is 3K images instead of 184K.
+PressurePose synthetic dataset: Make a new folder, `~/data_BR/synth`, and put the 6 folders (42 files) from the link below in there.
+For a quick start up, only download the two files in the `quick_test` folder, which is 3K images instead of 184K.
 `https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/IAPI0X`

 PressurePose real dataset: XXXXXXX.
 Make a new folder, `~/data_BR/real`, and unzip the files there.
 For a quick start up, only download the first participant file (`S103.zip`).